Preserving Your Future: A Guide to Asset Protection in Florida

 - Homestead: Florida’s homestead exemption protects your primary residence from most creditors.
 This protection is unlimited in value, covering up to one-half acre within a municipality or up to 160 acres outside of one.
 While mortgages, taxes, and liens for unpaid work remain exceptions, this protection generally ensures that your family home cannot be taken by creditors.

-- Life Insurance: The cash value of life insurance policies and death benefits payable to beneficiaries are generally exempt from creditors, ensuring loved ones receive intended financial support.
+- Life Insurance: The cash value of life insurance policies and death benefits payable to beneficiaries are generally exempt from creditors, ensuring loved ones receive the intended financial support.

 - Annuities: Annuity contracts are protected from garnishment and legal claims, making them a valuable tool for long-term planning.

-- Wages: Florida law exempts the head of household’s wages from garnishment up to certain limits, helping families maintain essential income.
+- wages: Florida law exempts the head of household’s wages from garnishment up to certain limits, helping families maintain essential income.

 - Personal Property: Certain household items, clothing, and furnishings are exempt from creditor claims up to a specific value, protecting essential daily living property.